muses-code-js/js-xmas-edition/cheat-sheet.md

   - Update a web page without reloading the page
   - Request/receive data from a server - after the page has loaded
   - Send data to a server - in the background

+##Asynchronous JavaScript
+  Use callbacks to run functions asynchronously.